 He applies the Te Whare Tapa Whā model, Strengths Model and The Five Routes to Wellbeing, as industry standard ways to support self and organisation improvement.

-Matthew offers wellbeing workplace assessments as well as coaching and workshops in wellbeing in the workplace, mental health first aid, anxiety and depression management, pragmatic support for individuals experiencing mental distress which is affecting their work, relapse planning, and routes to personal wellbeing.
+Matthew offers wellbeing workplace assessments as well as coaching and workshops in wellbeing in the workplace, de-escalation, mental health first aid, anxiety and depression management, pragmatic support for individuals experiencing mental distress which is affecting their work, relapse planning, and routes to personal wellbeing.